Willy Adames Player Props: Brewers vs. Cubs

 Cubs Pitching Rankings

-- The Cubs have a 4.01 team ERA that ranks 11th among all league pitching staffs.
+- The Cubs have the 11th-ranked team ERA among all league pitching staffs (4.01).

-- Cubs pitchers combine to give up the first-fewest home runs in baseball (80 total, one per game).
+- The Cubs surrender the first-fewest home runs in baseball (80 total, one per game).

-- Hendricks (3-3) takes the mound for the Cubs in his eighth start of the season.
-He's put together a 3.02 ERA in 41 2/3 innings pitched, with 22 strikeouts.
+- The Cubs are sending Steele (9-2) to the mound to make his 16th start of the season as he aims for his 10th victory.
+He is 9-2 with a 2.43 ERA and 76 strikeouts through 85 1/3 innings pitched.

-- His most recent appearance was on Friday against the Philadelphia Phillies, when the right-hander tossed seven innings, surrendering three earned runs while allowing six hits.
+- In his most recent outing on Friday against the Cleveland Guardians, the lefty tossed 6 1/3 scoreless innings while surrendering three hits.

-- In seven games this season, the 33-year-old has a 3.02 ERA and 4.8 strikeouts per nine innings, while allowing a batting average of .208 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.